-Many aspects of the built environment have been hypothesized to affect the locations of leisure activities.
+affect the locations of leisure activities.
 One aspect that has received frequent attention is the configuration of streets in a road and pedestrian network.
-Previous studies have emphasized the role of street configurations in shaping the economic or social dynamics and structure of a city (Ni et al., 2016; Wang et al., 2014).
-A rich body of literature has examined the association between street centrality and the distribution of retail stores (Sevtsuk (2010)), the distribution of karaoke venues (Cui et al., 2016a), the distribution of healthcare facilities (Ni et al., 2016), and the distribution of parks (Wolch et al., 2014).
-Sevtsuk (2010) analyzed the endogenous agglomeration of retail stores in Cambridge, which is highly influenced by exogenous factors, such as land use and the transportation network.
-Cui et al. (2016b) concluded that the population, road network and commercial centers are three major factors that determine where karaoke venues are spatially distributed in Nanjing, China.
+Previous studies have emphasized the role of street configurations in shaping the economic or social dynamics and structure of a city (Ni, Qian, Xi, Rui, & Wang, 2016; Wang, Chen, Xiu, & Zhang, 2014).
+A rich body of literature has examined the association between street centrality and the distribution of retail stores (Sevtsuk (2010)), the distribution of karaoke venues (Cui, Wang, Wu, Ni, & Qian, 2016), the distribution of healthcare facilities (Ni et al., 2016), and the distribution of parks (Wolch, Byrne, & Newell, 2014).
+Sevtsuk (2010) analyzed the endogenous agglomeration of retail stores in Cambridge, which is highly influenced by exogenous factors, such as land use and the transportation network, Cui, Wang, Wu, Ni, and Oian (2016) concluded that the population, road network and commercial centers are three major factors that determine where karaoke venues are spatially distributed in Nanjing, China.
 Despite the abovementioned studies, few studies have attempted to quantify the relationship between leisure activities and street networks.